Atheism: The Case Against God

 Atheism: The Case Against God is a 1974 book by George H. Smith, in which the author argues against theism and for atheism.

 Summary

-Smith describes the purpose of the book as to show that belief in God is irrational:
+Smith says the purpose of the book is to show that belief in God is irrational:

 Reception

 The philosopher Michael Martin published a review in April 1982, stating that the book was "a hard hitting attack against belief" with "some limitations".